 PhD, is Associate Professor at the Department of Economic Structure, University of Valencia.
 His current research interests include creative industries, industrial districts and clusters, and networks of cities.
 He has participated in applied research for the OECD, the Barcelona City and Province, and the Spanish Ministry of Industry.
 He is the author of book chapters published in Springer, Edward Elgar, Routledge and IGI, and articles in specialized journals such as Land Use Policy, Papers in Regional Science, European Planning Studies, Regional Studies, The Annals of Regional Science, The Journal of Regional Research, Industry and Innovation, and European Urban and Regional Studies, among others.

-Associate Professor in Department of Management at Universitat Politècnica de València.
+Associate Professor at Department of Management in Universitat Politècnica de València.
 He is an Industrial Engineering by training and Doctor by the Universitat Politècnica de València, developing the research in the topics of SMEs and innovation, such as process management, technical and non-technical innovation and clusters.
 Publications in several journals and research books include Journal of Small Business Management, Small Business Economics, Regional Studies, etc.

 PhD, Assistant Professor in Management at the Dept. of Economics and Management, University of Florence.
 He is member of the Doctorate Programme â€˜Developing Economics and Local Systemsâ€™ (DELoS), University of Trento and Florence.
 His recent research interests deal with innovation, creativity and inter-organisational collaborations in open contexts, such as industrial districts and clusters.
 He published several articles in national and international journals, among others: Industry and Innovation, Journal of Business Research, European Planning Studies, European Urban and Regional Studies, Annals of Regional Science, etc. He recently published with Routledge (2016): Tourist clusters, destinations and competitiveness.